 The fishing browser games I keep playing are not always the biggest or flashiest ones.
 They are the ones with clear motion, quick feedback, and layouts that stay out of the way.
 If the first thirty seconds feel smooth, the next five minutes usually take care of themselves.

-If you want to try that kind of flow right away, start with Deep Sea Mode, jump to Ocean Hunter once you have warmed up, and save Classic Arcade for a lighter break.
+If you want to try that kind of flow right away, start with Deep Sea Mode, jump to Ocean Hunter once your hands warm up, and save Classic Arcade for a bright reset after too much underwater tunnel vision.